nocoinc/helpdog-wordpress-plugin/readme.txt

 == Description ==

-Helpdog Form is a free tool that makes it easy to create highly functional forms.
+Helpdog Form is a free tool that allows you to easily create powerful forms.
-You can design and publish a form in minutes for a variety of uses, including contact forms, seminar registration, store visit reservations, customer surveys, and more.
+In just a few minutes, you can design and publish forms for various purposes such as contact forms, seminar registrations, store visit reservations, customer surveys, and more.
-It also offers a full range of features, including customizable templates, real-time data collection, and an entry form optimization (EFO) function that prevents abandonment during form entry.
+It also comes with a wide range of features, including customizable templates, real-time data collection, and an Entry Form Optimization (EFO) feature to reduce form abandonment.

 = What this plugin solves =